cesium-ml/cesium/CONTRIBUTING.md

 ## Contributing Time-Series Features

-We gratefulgly accept contributions of new time-series features, be they domain-specific or general.
+We gratefully accept contributions of new time-series features, be they domain-specific or general.

 To add your features to the project, please follow the guidelines below: